zacchiro/beangrep/README.md

   Exit status is 0 (sucess) if a match is found, 1 if no match is found, 2 if an error occurred.

-  Exit status is 0 (sucess) if a match is found, 1 if no match is found, 2 if an error occurred.
 ```